23 August to 7 September

 You can only enrol if you have the right paperwork.
 You need to bring:

-- ID (passport, birth certificate, driving licence or National Insurance card)
+- ID (passport, birth certificate, driving licence or National ID Card)

 - Exam result slips or qualification certificates.
 Note that if you don't bring your GCSE certificates or have a grade A*-C in GCSE English or maths you may need to sit a short English and maths test at the College